(844) 786-8229 info@quotacy.com

 Image of man kissing woman overlooking a southwest canyon

-Can I Take Life Insurance Out On My Partner?
+Can I Get Life Insurance on My Partner?

 Our goal is to educate and advise on life insurance options, so you can feel confident in making the right choice, whether that’s through Quotacy or somewhere else.
 To ensure we provide accurate and trustworthy information, our writers follow strict editorial standards.

-These recent societal shifts have many couples wondering, “Can I take life insurance out on my partner?”
-The answer is yes, but only if you have proof of consent and insurable interest.
+As more Americans delay marriage while still moving in and sharing bills with their partners, questions about financial security arise.
+One common question is, “Can I get life insurance on my partner?”
+The answer is yes, but only if you have their consent and insurable interest.

 When you buy life insurance on someone else, you need to have both: